View Contact Info

 All Cardboard Must Be Recycled

 State regulations require cardboard recycling (including all types of cardboard, thin as well as corrugated).
-All boxes must be flattened and bundled 3’ by 3’.
-If cardboard is not recycled and included in your household trash the City is no longer permitted to pick it up from the curbside.
-Mandatory cardboard recycling is strictly enforced.
+All boxes must be flattened and placed in the recycling toters.

 Uncut cardboard may be dropped off at North Shore Recycled Fibers during regular business hours.